St. Bonaventure's Student-Run Newspaper since 1926

 This past week has left Hunter out of the Heisman conversation following amazing performances by Jeanty and Ward.

 While Jeanty and Ward have played incredibly, I still prefer Hunter to win the award.
-Despite the comeback win, Miami seems bound to slip and hurt Ward’s chances.
+Despite the great win, Miami seems bound to slip due to their spotty defense and hurt Ward’s chances.

 As for Jeanty, eight running backs since 1996 have eclipsed 1000 rushing yards over their first five games.
 A more recent example being LSU’s Leonard Fournette in 2015, who rushed for 1,022 yards in his team’s first five games.